 - Guidelines could be instructions like:

-- When you receive an email from untrusted or unknown sender, don’t open any attachments in the mail.
+- When you receive an email from an untrusted or unknown sender, don’t open any attachments in the mail.

 - Use of USB flash memories, hard disks, CD-ROM is prohibited in the organization’s computers.